-Here’s a basic guide to papaya, a sweet tropical fruit that with plenty of flavor and eye appeal.
+Here’s a basic guide to papaya, a sweet tropical fruit with plenty of flavor and eye appeal.
 You’ll find information on varieties, prep tips, serving suggestions, and links to easy recipes.

 Papaya’s juicy-sweet flesh has subtle flavor and slightly musky aroma.
 Low in acidity, it’s often served with a squeeze of lime or lemon juice, perhaps augmented with salt or pepper.
 Taste and color vary according to variety.
 Under the thin skin, soft flesh can be salmon-pink, canary yellow, or bright orange.